 One of the most popular and cliché sayings regarding addiction is that the first step to getting better is admitting the problem.
 This holds more truth than a lot of people seem to realize because one of the most significant complications surrounding addiction is denial.
-Denial always seems to play an impactful role in a person’s addiction development, the denial allows the addiction to strengthen and makes quitting a substance that much more challenging.
+Denial always seems to play an impactful role in a person’s addiction development.
+It allows the addiction to strengthen and makes quitting a substance that much more challenging.
 Those who struggle in silence with a substance abuse disorder often wait until they’ve reached an unthinkable low before even considering that their habits are a serious problem.
 What those in addiction don’t realize is how much not being honest about their addiction can cost them.
 This is why the first step of a successful recovery is admitting that the addiction is there.

 The Drawbacks of Denial

 Denial is informally defined as a willful refusal to accept or acknowledge the truth about something.
 This kind of mindset feeds into the power of your addiction because the only way for you to get sober is to accept that you need to at all.
 Essentially, if you continue to be in denial about your addiction, then your addiction wins.
-On the other hand, admitting that you’re struggling with addiction can also feel like you are admitting defeat, but it is a step in the right direction.
+On the other hand, admitting that you’re struggling with addiction can also feel like you are admitting defeat.
+Still, it is a step in the right direction.

-The Importance of Choosing Admission over Denial
+The Importance of Choosing Admission Over Denial

-The Benefits of Being Honest With Yourself during Addiction Recovery
+Being Honest With Yourself During Addiction Recovery

-Facing the Current Consequences and Recognizing the Potential Ones
+Facing Current Consequences and Recognizing Potential Ones

 It’s important to remember that addiction is a disease that compromises your ability to think and behave sensibly.
 A major part of getting past the hurdle of denial and being entirely honest with yourself (and others) about your situation involves:

 1) recognizing the consequences of what has already happened, and